How to Plant, Grow, and Care For Cosmos Flowers

 As the Spanish traveled through present-day Mexico, conquering and studying the region, they found many splendid plant specimens, one of which was the quirky and remarkable flower known today as cosmos.
 In the late 18th century, interest in botany in Europe practically blossomed.

 Claire Shaver Haughton records in her book Green Immigrants: The Plants That Transformed America that Charles III of Spain organized a botanical exploration of Spanish America in the 1780s.
-Many of the plant specimens from this exploration were sent to the botanical garden in Madrid, but some of these plants and seeds were also sent to favored aristocrats.
+Many of the plant specimens from this exploration went to the botanical garden in Madrid, but some of these plants and seeds also went to favored aristocrats.

 Don Antonio Cavanilles, a Spanish aristocrat famous for his garden of exotic plants, was the first to grow cosmos in Europe.
 He then shared his cosmos seeds with the Marchioness of Bute, who was the wife of the English ambassador to Spain.

 When the Butes were recalled to London in the late 18th century, cosmos seeds were amongst the collection of Mexican seeds that the marchioness took back to London.
-Cosmos were not cultivated for commercial sale until the middle of the 19th century, however.
+Growers did not cultivate cosmos for commercial sale until the middle of the 19th century, however.

 Cosmos in the US

-In the United States, cosmos still had yet to be grown in American gardens.
-In 1897, the Plant Introduction Center in Washington, D.C. was founded, which led to the discovery of many plants and flowers that could be of economic value and adapted to varied climates.
+In the United States, cosmos had yet to appear in American gardens.
+In 1897, the Plant Introduction Center in Washington, D.C. was founded, which led to the discovery of many plants and flowers that could hold economic value and adapt to varied climates.

-During a project to find plants adapted to the arid climate of the American southwest, botanists began to take an interest in Mexican plants, and this was where cosmos was discovered for Americans.
-The first cosmos plant was introduced to the United States in 1898 from Mexico.
+During a project to find plants adapted to the arid climate of the American southwest, botanists began to take an interest in Mexican plants, and this was where they discovered cosmos for American audiences.
+The first cosmos plant arrived in the United States in 1898 from Mexico.

 Who Named the Cosmos Flower?

-Today, plant breeders have since created new hybrid cosmos varieties that are tall, light, and airy plants for backgrounds of landscapes, with blooms two to three inches across or more in a variety of colors.
-Similar to Gloxinia, Zinnia, and Cockscomb, you can find these flowers with a wide range of color variations.
+Today, plant breeders have created new hybrid cosmos varieties that are tall, light, and airy plants for backgrounds of landscapes, with blooms two to three inches across or more in a variety of colors.
+Similar to gloxinia, zinnia, and cockscomb, you can find these flowers with a wide range of color variations.

 Cosmos are easy to sow from seed!
-In fact, they are prolific re-seeders in the garden and have even escaped home gardens and landscaping to be found “in the wild” in various places.
-To plant cosmos, bury the seeds ⅛” deep, whether you’re starting the seeds in cell trays indoors or into the garden directly.
+In fact, they are prolific reseeders in the garden and have even escaped home gardens and landscaping to be found “in the wild” in various places.
+To plant cosmos, bury the seeds ⅛ of an inch deep, whether you’re starting the seeds in cell trays indoors or directly in the garden.

-Start your seeds indoors about 4 weeks prior to your estimated last frost.
+Start your seeds indoors about four weeks prior to your estimated last frost.
 They will germinate quickly, sometimes within days.
 Plants can become leggy without ample light.

-Sow seeds in the garden after your last expected frost in the Spring, planting them in a row at ⅛” depth.
+Sow seeds in the garden after your last expected frost in the spring, planting them in a row at ⅛” depth.
 You can also broadcast cosmos seeds and lightly rake them into the soil.
-Make sure to thin your seedlings so that they are at least 9 to 12 inches apart.
+Make sure to thin your seedlings so that they are at least nine to 12 inches apart.

-At the end of the season, if you wish for your cosmos to reseed, you’ll find success with casually letting the plants go to seed and tilling these plants into the soil in the Fall.
-In the Spring, you’ll have many new cosmos seedlings popping up!
+At the end of the season, if you wish for your cosmos to reseed, you’ll find success with casually letting the plants go to seed and tilling them into the soil in the fall.
+In the spring, you’ll have many new cosmos seedlings popping up!

 Most cosmos varieties can get very large, so make sure to space your plants out well.
-A few of the shorter or dwarf varieties can be spaced about 6 inches apart, but for the most part, you’ll want your plants to be at least 9 to 24 inches apart.
-In most cutting or landscaped gardens, it’s recommended to space cosmos at 9 to 12-inch spacing.
+A few of the shorter or dwarf varieties can be spaced about six inches apart, but for the most part, you’ll want your plants to be at least nine to 24 inches apart.
+In most cutting or landscaped gardens, nine to 12-inch spacing works well.

-Be aware that if you live in a humid climate you may need to space your plants out more for good air circulation to prevent disease.
-However, planting at least two or more plants together makes for a nice grouping of elegant and airy flowers, and it also will help your plants support each other as they get larger.
+Be aware that if you live in a humid climate, you may need to space your plants out more for good air circulation to prevent disease.
+However, planting at least two or more plants together makes for a nice grouping of elegant and airy flowers and also helps your plants support each other as they get larger.

 How to Grow Cosmos